isabella232/asset-compute.en/help/develop-custom-worker.md

 const orgId = params.auth.orgId; // Experience Cloud Organization
 ```

-#### Pass credentials for third-party systems
+#### Pass credentials for third-party systems {#pass-credentials-for-tp}

-To handle credentials for other external services, pass these as default parameters on the actions, which will be automatically [encrypted in transit](https://www.adobe.io/apis/experienceplatform/runtime/docs.html#!adobedocs/adobeio-runtime/master/guides/creating_actions.md#setting-default-parameters).
+To handle credentials for other external services, pass these as default parameters on the actions, which will be automatically encrypted in transit.
+For more information, see creating actions topic in [Runtime developer guide](https://www.adobe.io/apis/experienceplatform/runtime/docs.html).
 Then set them using environment variables during deployment.
 These parameters can be accessed in the `params` object inside the action.

 Set the default parameters inside the `inputs` in the `manifest.yml`: